camille-hdl/website/content/blog/illustrate-your-comments/index.md

 image: monodraw-example.jpg
 ---

-I remember the first time structural sharing in data structures "clicked" for me.
-It was explained with a drawing of boxes and arrows.
+I remember the day structural sharing in data structures "clicked" for me.
+It was illustrated by a drawing of boxes and arrows.

 An image is a powerful way to communicate relationships between objects, distance, size, time, all of which are relevant in a program.